tiffgerst/cosmwasm-book/src/actor-model/contract-as-actor.md

 The `DepsMut`, and `Env` arguments are already familiar, but there is a new one, substituting the typical message argument: the `cosmwasm_std::Reply`.

 This is a type representing the execution status of the sub-message.
-It is slightly processed `cosmwasm_std::Response`.
+It is a slightly processed `cosmwasm_std::Response`.
 The first important thing it contains is an `id` - the same, which you set sending sub-message, so now you can identify your response.
 The other one is the `ContractResult`, which is very